joeyparrish/kinetoscope/software/player/README.md

 The palette format is the native format of the Sega's VDP so it can be transfered directly to video memory: 16x 16-bit words, each of which represents one color.
 Colors are in ABGR format, 4 bits per channel, big-endian.
-The alpha bits are always ignored by the VDP.
+The alpha bits are always ignored by the VDP, as is the low bit of each channel.
+So there are actually only 3 bits of data in those 4-bit fields, and only 512 possible colors.
 Entry 0 is always considered fully transparent, and all other entries are always considered fully opaque.

 The tile format is also native to the Sega's VDP.
 The VDP represents game backgrounds as a plane of tiles.
 Each tile is 8x8 pixels, and it supports both